 Eating foods that are high in fat, calories and sugar can lead to obesity.

-Also, eating foods with poor nutrient density and empty calories or carbs.
+Also, eating foods with poor nutrient density and empty calories or carbs can also contribute to this.

 A sedentary lifestyle

-If you spend lots of time sitting, you are more at risk of being overweight.
+If you spend lots of time sitting down, you are more at risk of being overweight.
+What does this mean?

-Spending most of your time watching television, playing video games or at the computer is considered sedentary.
+Well, spending most of your time watching television, playing video games or at the computer is considered sedentary and so you will be more prone to being overweight.

 If you have many family members who struggle with being overweight or obese, genetics may play a role in your weight gain.

-Genes play a role in how much fat we store and where it is stored.
+This is because our genes have a key say in how much fat we store and where it is stored.

 If you grew up in a home with parents that eat high-calorie foods, it’s likely that you will as well.

-Additionally, income and other environmental factors can play a role in weight gain.
+Additionally, income and other environmental factors can play a role in weight gain, with lower income families often opting for less nutrient dense and cheaper foods.

 If you are constantly sad, depressed, bored or angry, you may turn to food for comfort.